ElizurHz/INFS7202/README.md

 * After you log in, there are several options: "Change Your Password", "Log Out" and "New Content" only for administrator accounts.
 * After you log in, the current user name can be shown.
 * Session is used to remember the login status.

+### Proposed Implementation For Not-implemented Parts
+* When uploading a new post, some data will be written in the database.
+* In the home page, the pictures and titles can be obtained from the database.
+  * Posts are stored in a table.
+  * The media in the posts are the weak entities related to the Posts.
+* Comment data are simply stored in the database.
+  * Comments are related to the posts.(foreign keys)